coreui/coreui/docs/content/components/alerts.md

 ### CSS variables

-Alerts use local CSS variables on `.alert` for enhanced real-time customization.
-Values for the CSS variables are set via Sass, so Sass customization is still supported, too.
+Our Bootstrap alerts utilize local CSS variables on `.alert` for improved real-time customization.
+The values for the CSS variables are set using Sass, ensuring that Sass customization remains supported as well.

 {{< scss-docs name="alert-css-vars" file="scss/_alert.scss" >}}